dfensgmbh/biz.dfch.scnfmixr/README.md

 | Top Right     | USB 2.0  | `1-2`  | `/sys/bus/usb/devices/1-2/  `  | to the right of "Top left"      |
 | Bottom Right  | USB 2.0  | `3-2`  | `/sys/bus/usb/devices/3-2/  `  | to the right of "Bottom left"   |

 Note: the USB identification shown via `/proc/asound/cards` do not match the `device` numbering, eg. a device connected to `/sys/bus/usb/devices/1-2/` shows up as `usb-xhci-hcd.0-2`.
-Further note, that the `device` (`Dev`) numbering changes and increments with disconnects and connects even on the same phyiscal port (eg. in the output below the connected device is shown as `Dev 30` but was previously before reconnect shown as `Dev 29`).
+Further note, that the `device` (`Dev`) numbering changes and increments with disconnects and connects even on the same physical port (eg. in the output below the connected device is shown as `Dev 30` but was previously before reconnect shown as `Dev 29`).
 This number corresponds to `devnum` under `/sys/bus/usb/devices/<usbid>/devnum`.
 In ALSA this is reflected in ` /proc/asound/card<id>/usbbus` (last part of `001/030`).

 ```
 $ lsusb -t